Druid Arch Hike: How to Get to This Iconic Spot in Canyonlands

 From Moab, Chesler Park is about 2 ½ hours south southeast to another entrance of Canyonlands National Park.

-Planning tip: The famous Newspaper Rock Wall is located off UT-211 W. Be sure to make time to check it out on your way to or from hiking to Druid Arch.
+Planning tip: The iconic Newspaper Rock wall is located off UT-211 W. Be sure to make time to check it out on your way to or from hiking to Druid Arch.

-Druid Arch Trail: Day Hike Details from Chesler Park
+Druid Arch Day Hike Details From Chesler Park

 - Trail Name: Druid Arch Trail from the Elephant Hill Trailhead in Chesler Park

-- Difficulty: Moderate difficulty, some rock scrambling, inclines, small ladder + long distance day hike
+- Difficulty: Moderate difficulty, some rock scrambling, inclines, small ladder + long-distance

 - Distance: roughly 11 miles round trip (out and back)